Karrakatta Cemetery

 The Brown Lounge flows from the Brown Chapel to accommodate mourners for light refreshments after the service.

-Brown Condolence Lounge Karrakatta Cemetery
+Brown Condolence Lounge at Karrakatta Cemetery

 Dench Chapel